Exploring Decision Trees

 All results would accumulate together as each stackframe returned.

-initially starts off empty and accumulates more
+The buildUpVariable initially starts off empty and accumulates more

 values as the depth of the decision tree increases.
 When the final level of